madhattermonroe/TermiPi/README.md

 * For Raspberry Pi 1, Zero (ARMv6): `GOOS=linux GOARCH=arm GOARM=6 go build -o termipi`
 * For Raspberry Pi 2, 3 (ARMv7): `GOOS=linux GOARCH=arm GOARM=7 go build -o termipi`
-* For Raspberry Pi 4, 5 (64-bit ARM): `GOOS=linux GOARCH=arm64 go build -o bot`
+* For Raspberry Pi 4, 5 (64-bit ARM): `GOOS=linux GOARCH=arm64 go build -o termipi`

 **Using**

-For convenience, there is a `send.sh` script to move the necessary files directly to a folder on your raspberrypi.
+For convenience, there is a `send.sh` script to move all the necessary files directly to a folder on your raspberrypi.
-User launch.sh for launching and stop.sh for killing the process.
+Use `launch.sh` for launching and `stop.sh` for killing the process.